Configure Azure Key Vault integration for SQL Server on Azure VMs (Resource Manager)

 Create a key vault

-In order to use Azure Key Vault to store the keys you will use for encryption in your VM, you need access to a key vault.
+In order to use Azure Key Vault to store the keys you'll use for encryption in your VM, you need access to a key vault.
 If you have not already set up your key vault, create one by following the steps in the Getting Started with Azure Key Vault article.
-Before completing these steps, there is some information you need to collect during this set up that is needed later when you enable Azure Key Vault Integration on your SQL VM.
+Before completing these steps, there's some information you need to collect during this set up that is needed later when you enable Azure Key Vault Integration on your SQL VM.

 New-AzKeyVault -VaultName 'ContosoKeyVault' -ResourceGroupName 'ContosoResourceGroup' -Location 'East Asia'